AdarshKaradi9/React-Redux/README.md

     1. Make an input text field
     2. attach a listener of 'change' to the input text field
     3. store the value to the redux store
+3. Component C:
+    1. Get the value from the redux store
+    2. Show the value inside this component